Introducing the OASIS-model:

 Sustainable Change: In Two Ways!

 OASIS aims to provide sustainable change, which happens when capabilities are built into the fabric of the school.
 This type of change is permanent and transferable from one generation to the next.
 OASIS is sustainable because it strengthens your schools’ in-house capabilities.
 The learning structures and capacities that are developed during our work together remain at the school.
 We have multiple levels of online and in-person support to ensure that your school community can stay engaged for the long haul.

 A sustainable model is also one that meets the needs of the present without endangering the ability of future generations to fulfill their needs.
 Therefore, we are committed to leaving a small carbon footprint.

 Online Approaches: E-learning and Online Support

 The online approaches in OASIS include e-learning and online support.

 Having to drive to another location after a long day of work can be tiresome.
-For many, it is preferable to be able to go home to a workstation (or sofa), open up the computer, and start learning.
+Many prefer to go home to a workstation (or sofa), open up the computer, and start learning.
 With online courses, staff can learn whenever they want and on their own time, with high levels of engagement and accountability.
-Moving communication online makes scheduling more flexible and support more accessible — your support network is only one click away.
+Moving communication online makes scheduling more flexible and support more accessible—your support network is only one click away.
 At the same time, this work is meaningless if it does not connect to the professional lives of teachers and the work done in the classroom.
-Each online course ends with school-based meetings led by the Reading Ways site leader who facilities deeper inquiry and testing of newly adapted strategies.
+Each online course ends with school-based meetings led by the Reading Ways Site Leader who facilitates deeper inquiry and reflection on newly adapted strategies.